 So what is RPI?
 In general, RPI (Ratings Percentage Index) is a quantity used to rank sports teams based upon a team’s wins, losses, its strength of schedule, and its opponents’ strength of schedule.
 There are currently eight states (Colorado, Florida, Iowa, Kentucky, North Carolina, Oregon, Utah, & Washington) that use RPI to rank teams in order to seed/rank teams for postseason tournaments in a manner that is fair, uniform, and completely objective.

 Martin RPI Formula = (WP x __) + (OWP x __) + (OOWP x __) + (SSF x __)

 WP: winning percentage.
 Just your good ol’ wins and losses.

 OOWP: opponents’ average opponents’ winning percentage.
 An example for this would be like saying Ohio State gets more points for beating a 15-3 Michigan State team than Dayton would get for beating a 15-3 Davidson team.
 This is because Michigan State’s 15 wins come against much tougher opponents playing in the Big Ten than Davidson’s opponents in the Atlantic 10 Conference.

 SSF: School Size Factor.
 It’s a leveled point system which makes it slightly more beneficial to play schools larger than you.
-Table for how that works:

 Hope you enjoy!